canaxess/presentations/CanberraJS/README.md

 `tabindex`    | YES | YES | YES | NO*
 `aria-live`    | ? | ? | ? | ?

-*Firefox Quantum defaults to the first link on load, this requires further investigation
+*Firefox Quantum defaults to the first link on load